business

 Finding Case Studies: Business Administration

-Find case studies in journals
+Find case studies in library databases

 Business Source Complete